 The specific minds making up Litany come and go, but their number and age give them unparalleled memory and insight.
 For any crisis, Litany knows a hundred precedents- but deciding which one to apply is another matter.

 The oldest, most authoritative minds are the most ossified, and the newest are no paragons of compromise either.
-Litany’s mind is frequently gridlocked to hell, but when they take action it is a magnificent, overwhelming show of force.
+Litany’s mind is frequently gridlocked to hell, but when they take action it is an overwhelming show of force.
 People tend not to make the same mistake twice around Litany.

-RECENT DEVELOPMENTS: Since Basilisk’s ascension, Litany has dismissed them as another petulant challenger to be summarily crushed- and they’ve been wrong.
+RECENT DEVELOPMENTS: Since Basilisk’s ascension, Litany has dismissed them as another upstart to be summarily crushed- and they’ve been wrong.
 However, urgency hasn’t made their minds any less gridlocked.

 Reports are scattered, but one tremendously convincing analysis suggests that war is around the corner.